ksu-mechatronics-research/deep-visual-odometry/README.md

 The state of the art is to accomplish this with techniques such as SLAM, but these techniques are resource intensive and run slowly on limited hardware platforms such as Odroid or Raspberry Pi.

 With this project, we seek to create a neural network capable of reliably and efficiently performing visual odometry.

+## I would really like to know more!
+To learn more about this project, how to use this code, and much more, go to [the wiki](https://github.com/ksu-mechatronics-research/deep-visual-odometry/wiki).